danReynolds/SummonerExpert/README.md

 # Summoner Expert

 Summoner Expert allows you to ask League of Legends questions using the Actions for Google API and the APIs provided by Champion.gg and Riot.
-Devices like Google Home, and Google Assistant enabled phones like the Pixel will be able to interact with Summoner Expert.
+Devices like Google Home, and Google Assistant enabled phones like the Pixel will be able to have voice conversations with Summoner Expert.

 # Commands

-## Champions:

 **Performance**: